fschucht/gumroad/README.md

 1. Install docker: https://docs.docker.com/get-docker/
 2. Start the dockerized applications: `docker-compose up`

+## Running Tests

+To run tests, please follow these steps:

+1. Run `docker ps` and find the container id of `gumroad-api`
+2. Run `docker exec CONTAINER_ID bundle exec rspec`, where `CONTAINER_ID` is the id from the first step

 ## Usage

 To use the demo application, follow these steps: